-Locus-specific assignment is relevant in next-generation venomic analysis, in general (67), and particularly for toxicovenomics, a new discipline recently coined by Bruno Lomonte (77), aimed at correlating the toxin composition and the toxic activity of venoms.
-Identification of the toxicologically most relevant toxins in venoms is required for the à-la-carte design of antivenoms (78, 79).
+The locus-specific assignment inherent to next-generation venomic analysis is an important progression in our general understanding of venom composition (67), and particularly for toxicovenomics, a new discipline recently coined by Bruno Lomonte (77), aimed at correlating the venom toxin composition and pathogenic activity.
+Identification of the toxicologically most relevant toxins in venoms is required for the à-la-carte design of antivenoms (please add here Wagstaff et al 2006, PLos Med and Harrison et al 2011 J Proteomics 78, 79).
 Key elements towards this goal are i) high resolution mass measurement of the venom proteins, a piece of information without which it is difficult to ensure a complete insight on a venom's complexity, and ii) locus-resolved toxin identification by top-down MS/MS analysis.
-In a previous work
+In previous work,